 According to a recent statistic, 61% of breaches occur in organizations with fewer than 1,000 employees.
 If your real estate business has limited resources or is unable to staff in-house security consultants, offloading your security challenges through a virtual security operations center ("VSOC") can strengthen your small but mighty team.
 This cost-effective solution is based on security information and event management ("SIEM") 2.0, which offers full network to endpoint visibility 24 hours a day.

 If you’re new to cybersecurity, it may feel like you’ve struck a geyser—the further you dig, the more there is to manage.
 However, laying the foundation for a long-term strategy that speaks to the natural rhythms of your organization will protect your operations, employees and clients in the long run.

-Contact Jake Lehmann, managing director at CyZen to determine where you are in your cyber journey.
+Contact Jake Lehmann, Managing Director at CyZen, to determine where you are and where you need to go in your cyber journey.